cirelly/pethome/README.md

 # pethome
-# Website to adopt pets
+Website to adopt pet
+Developed in Python with Django